 In the spirit of Ubuntu, it is now up to us in our capacity as consumers, customers, suppliers, service providers, mentors, or funders to prioritise our support to South African SMEs.
 While virus-related market changes will bring about new risks, it will also create new opportunities.
 We need to support these new opportunities and innovations from our SMEs, to change the course of our economy.

 Ubuntu speaks about our interconnectedness.
 It is not only up to government, funders and other perceived powerful and hopeful interventions that will protect and grow our economy and nation.
 It is frankly up to you, and me.
-Be Lekker, Be local, Buy Local.
+Buy local.